Alaska Legal Funding

 However, applying for our settlement loan in Alaska doesn’t require a credit check or income validation.
 If your application for pre-settlement funding in Alaska is approved, you can get your cash advance afterward.

 How to Spend Your Alaska Pre-Settlement Funds

-After your legal funding application has been approved, you could access your money in just a few short hours.
+After your legal funding application is approved, you can access your money in just a few hours.
 There are no limitations on what you can spend your pre-settlement funds on.

 The money is yours to use the same way your settlement funds would be.
 Some of the more common types of expenses paid with lawsuit loans include:

 - Regular rent or mortgage payments

 - Motor vehicle expenses, including routine maintenance, vehicle repairs, and monthly payments